This article is brought to you by Aura.

 💡 Related: How To Screen Calls on iPhones (6 Methods)

-Most cell phone providers help you identify known scam numbers by displaying a “Scam likely”, “Potential Spam”, or "Spam Risk" message on your Caller ID.
-However, scammers can easily change their phone numbers and continuously register new ones to make their calls seem legitimate.
+Most cell phone providers help you identify known scam numbers by labeling calls as “Scam likely”, “Potential Spam”, or "Spam Risk" on your Caller ID.

 1. Screen incoming calls with an AI-powered Call Assistant